qHaipengXie/Spacetime-Noise-Inversion/README.md

-This repository contains the simulation source code for the paper "Unbiased Quantum Error Mitigation Without Reliance on an Accurate Error Model".
+This repository contains the simulation source code for the paper "Noise-Agnostic Unbiased Quantum Error Mitigation for Logical Qubits" (10.1103/2n23-4qg8).
 It utilizes the Qiskit (version 1.3.1), Qiskit-aer (version:0.15.1) for computations and the MPI4PY library for parallel execution.